Chapter 3 References

 Next

-Table 3.3 compares quantum realism and physical realism for light, but if our universe began as light, how did matter begin?
-The next chapter addresses this and questions the wall that separates waves from particles.
+Table 3.3 compares quantum realism and physical realism for light, but if our universe began as light, how did matter arise?
+The next chapter addresses this question.

 Next